szabotudor/Arch--Install-Guide/README.md

 - Run `cfdisk /dev/DISK_NAME` to start creating the partitions
   - If you are presented with a choice between `DOS` or `GPT` choose `GPT`
 - Delete any existing partitions
-- First you will neet to create a new partition of 512M
+- First you will need to create a new partition of 512M
-  - Set its type to `EFI system partition`
+  - Set its `Type` to `EFI system partition`
   - This partition will be used for the bootloader (in our case grub), which is the thing that tells the bios where to boot from
 - Choose wether you want/need swap
-  - Any swap partition should at be at leas 4G
+  - If you create a swap partition should at be at leas 2G
-  - If you have less than 8G of RAM it's recommended (although not mandatory) to create a swap partition
+  - If you have less than 4G of RAM it's recommended (although not mandatory) to create a swap partition
   - If you have less than 1G of RAM, swap is almost mandatory if you want your system to be stable
   - If you want to use the `Hibernate` feature, the swap partition should be at least AMMOUNT_OF_RAM + 2G
 - If you created a swap partition, set its type to `Linux swap`
-- Use the remainder of the disk to create a `Linux filesystem` partition
+- Use the remaining space to create a `Linux filesystem` partition
-- Write the changes to disk, then quit from cfdisk
+- `Write` the changes to disk, then `Quit` from cfdisk
 - Running `lsblk` again, you should see the partitions you just created
   - If you don't see your changes, run the previous command again, and make sure you didn't forget to `Write` the changes before quiting from cfdisk
 - Create a `fat32` filesystem on the `EFI` partition, by running `mkfs.fat -F32 /dev/EFI_PARTITION_NAME`